About Us

 5. Skills and Strengths – Veterans bring resilience, leadership, and discipline to communities.
 By supporting them, we’re also investing in people who continue to contribute in meaningful ways after service.

-Because all the efforts of building a home are fruitless unless God is the foundation and the guiding force behind it.
+We all need a place to call home.
+However, it is priceless when God is the foundation and the guiding force behind it.
 This stresses our dependence on God rather than on human strength alone.

 Psalm 127:1 Unless the Lord builds the house, the builders labor in vain.